5nizza/party-elli/README.md

 , suggestions and bug reports submit to github or directly to Ayrat: ayrat.khalimov(gmail)

 ## Authors ##
-Ayrat Khalimov,Swen Jacobs,Roderick Bloem, TU Graz.
+Ayrat Khalimov, Swen Jacobs, Roderick Bloem, TU Graz.

 ## License ##
-free for any use with references to the original authors
+Free for any use with references to the original authors.
+For bibtex check http://link.springer.com/chapter/10.1007%2F978-3-642-39799-8_66